 - Incidents of anti-Asian or anti-immigrant discrimination can be reported to 311 or the New York State Hate Crimes Task Force hotline at 1-888-392-3644.

-- NYC students are now expected to participate in remote learning.
-The Department of Education will be making tablets connected to the internet available to the approximately 300,000 students that don’t currently have access, prioritizing students in temporary housing, special education students, and Multilingual Learners/English Language Learners.
+- The Department of Education will continue making devices (computers or tablets) connected to the internet available to students that don’t currently have access.

 - The DOE has created a tech ambassadors program to support families needing technological supports, fill out a support ticket if you are having technological issues.

-- Over 400 NYC school locations will be serving Grab and Go meals for ANYONE, Monday to Friday from 7:30 a.m. through 1:30 p.m.
+- Over 400 NYC school locations are serving Grab and Go meals for ANYONE, Monday to Friday from 7:30 a.m. through 1:30 p.m.
 No registration, ID, or documentation is required to pick up these meals.
 Three meals a day will be available per person, and may be picked up at the same time.
 None will be turned away!
 No dining space is available, so meals must be eaten off premises.
 To find the closest location serving meals here.
+Meals hubs will continue throughout the summer.

 - The Department of Education has 57 “Regional Enrichment Centers” and childcare sites open across the city for children of healthcare, emergency services, and transit workers, as well as grocery store, pharmacy, and food workers, including restaurant, takeout and delivery workers, REC & feeding staff, residential and commercial building staff, and other front-line workers, regardless of whether they go to public or private school.
 They will be open from 7:30 a.m. to 6 p.m. for children in 3-K up to 12th grade.
 Parents should fill out this survey to find out if they qualify for childcare at this time.